MEGlantz/Russian_Presidents_NLP/README.md

 # Russian_Presidents_NLP
- An NLP sentiment analysis of Putin and Medvedev speeches for DATA 495 project
+ An NLP sentiment analysis of Putin and Medvedev speeches

  Based upon the following: